ibm-cloud-docs/assistant/deploy-zendesk.md

     - Download the Watson Assistant Zendesk application from the Zendesk Chat setup page in {{site.data.keyword.conversationshort}}.

       On Safari, the application files are extracted from the ZIP file into a folder.
-To keep the file archived as a .zip file, so you can uplaod it later, edit the Safari preferences.
+To keep the file archived as a .zip file, so you can upload it later, edit the Safari preferences.
 Clear the *Open safe files after downloading* checkbox.
       {: note}

     - Copy the credentials that are generated for you in the **Watson Assistant Zendesk app credentials** field.
 You will need them in a later step.